Magdalena Rudenschöld

-Countess Magdalena "Malla" or "Malin" Charlotta Rudenschöld (1 January 1766 – 5 March 1823 in Stockholm, Sweden) was a Swedish lady-in-waiting and conspirator.
+Countess Magdalena Charlotta Rudenschöld (1 January 1766 – 5 March 1823 in Stockholm, Sweden) was a Swedish lady-in-waiting and conspirator.
 She was a key member of the Gustavian Armfelt Conspiracy who conspired to depose the regency government of Duke Charles.
 She was convicted of treason, pilloried, and sentenced to life in prison.

 One of the others accused in the conspiracy said of her that her mistake was, "love, this violent passion, which among so many people of all ages overwhelms reason."

 Introduction to court

 Magdalena Rudenschöld was born to riksråd Count Carl Rudenschöld (1698-1783) and Countess Christina Sofia Bielke (1727-1803): her mother was the granddaughter of the famous Christina Piper.
 When her father lost his parliament seat in 1766 and the family experienced economic difficulties, her mother received a secret allowance from the Kingdom of France in exchange for benefiting French interests through her influential connections.
 In 1784, Magdalena was appointed hovfröken (maid of honor) to the King's sister, Princess Sophia Albertine of Sweden.
 She replaced her older sister Caroline, a personal friend of the princess, who retired from her position after her marriage that year.
 Magdalena was described as beautiful, intelligent and passionate, and made a social success at court.